SizeDrip/Past-Projects/TIPS/Project_Report_and_Readme.md

 The notebook supports both interactive Colab use and a command-line flow.
 To run it:

-1. Create an isolated Python environment.
+1. Create an isolated Python environment
-2. Install the dependencies listed by the notebook's requirements checker.
+2. Install the dependencies listed by the notebook's requirements checker
-3. Provide OpenAI and Tavily credentials through environment variables or external local key files.
+3. Provide OpenAI and Tavily credentials through environment variables or external local key files
-4. Supply a resume, job description, company query, and output path.
+4. Supply a resume, job description, company query, and output path
-5. Run the notebook or CLI entry point.
+5. Run the notebook or CLI entry point

 The original report used a private shared-Drive directory structure for input and output files.
 That private path is not required by the system design and is intentionally not reproduced as a public dependency here.

 ## 5. Scope and limitations

-- This is a graduate-course prototype, not a maintained production service.
+- This is a graduate-course prototype, not a maintained production service
-- It depends on third-party APIs and package versions that may have changed since the project was completed.
+- It depends on third-party APIs and package versions that may have changed since the project was completed
-- Generated interview material should be reviewed for factuality and relevance.
+- Generated interview material should be reviewed for factuality and relevance
-- Because the original division of labor is no longer recoverable, this repository does not attribute individual subsystems to particular team members.